kristinemlarson/gnssrefl/docs/pages/file_structure.md

 **RINEX 3**

-While we allow RINEX 3 files, we do not read the file itself - we rely on the <code>gfzrnx</code> utility developed by Thomas Nischan at GFZ to translate from RINEX 3+ to RINEX 2.11 If you have ss second RINEX 3 files, they should be all upper case (except for the extension rnx or crx).
+While we support RINEX 3 files, we do not read the RINEX 3 file itself - we rely on the <code>gfzrnx</code> utility developed by Thomas Nischan at GFZ to translate from RINEX 3+ to RINEX 2.11 If you have RINEX 3 files, they should be all upper case (except for the extension rnx or crx).

+Example filename: ONSA00SWE_R_20213050000_01D_30S_MO.rnx

 * station name (9 characters where the last 3 characters are the country), underscore
 * capital R or capital S , with underscore on either side